 The birth at 33 weeks gestational age was much better than I expected.
 My calm, kind doctor caught our baby and left the cord attached for several minutes.
 The NICU physician encouraged me to hold him skin-to-skin for several minutes before taking him to the anteroom for his assessment.

 And even though I risked out of midwifery care, my midwife was at my bedside, physically supporting me.
 The nurses were terrific, and I am grateful for the experience.

 In a nutshell- I cannot overstate that my nurses, doctor, midwife, and neonatology team were mind-blowingly incredible.
-Baby J came in quite the hurry at 5 pounds 7 oz, 18.5 inches.
-He only needed a bit of assistance to breathe for the first 12 hours, but otherwise did very well.
+Baby J came in quite a hurry at 5 pounds 7 oz, 18.5 inches.
+He only needed assistance breathing for the first 12 hours but did very well.

 I cried tears of joy after the birth.
 My son came out perfectly healthy and pink, but the labor was frightening.
-While I labored, I feared that one of us was going to die.
-I know that it sounds surreal and dramatic, but it was a persistent thought throughout the hospital stay.
+While I labored, I feared that one of us would die.
+It sounds surreal and dramatic, but it was a persistent thought throughout the hospital stay.

 Even with all my knowledge and training, perpetual dread consumed me, and it took months to shake.
-Because I had rolled directly from my ectopic pregnancy into this one, I fought a lot of demons.
+Because I had rolled directly from my ectopic pregnancy into this one, I fought many demons.
 So it’s not shocking that I had risk factors for depression and anxiety.

 The NICU Stay

-I knew that my baby would be checked out by the NICU team and most likely stay in an isolette.
+I knew my baby would be checked out by the NICU team and most likely stay in an isolette.
 While I’ve seen lots of babies with IVs, it’s different when you’re looking at your child.

 As you can see, his skin tone was quite red.
 In his first few days of life, he was put under bilirubin lights to prevent any issues.
 He was only under lights for 48 hours and never needed them again.

 At first, he was only receiving IV fluid with added nutrients.
 I was pumping regularly and brought all colostrum to the NICU.
 He would get fed everything through the nasogastric tube in his nose.